liquibase/liquibase-test-harness/README.md

  - `src/main/resources/liquibase/harness/data/expectedResultSet` - add JSON formatted expected result set from required DB object;
     where left part of a JSON node is the name of a change type and right part is JSON Array with a result set;
  - `src/main/resources/liquibase/harness/data/expectedSql` - add query which is expected to be generated by Liquibase;

-## DiffCommandTest

-This test executes the following steps:
-   * Reads `src/test/resources/harness-config.yml` and `src/main/resources/liquibase/harness/diff/diffDatabases.yml` to locate the
-    databases that need to be compared
-   * Creates a diff based on 2 databases (targetDatabase and referenceDatabase) from `diffDatabases.yml`
-   * Generates the changelog based on diff
-   * Applies the generated changelog to the targetDatabase
-   * Checks the diff between the target and reference databases again
-   * If some diffs still exist, then they are matched with the expected diff from `liquibase/harness/diff/expectedDiff` folder

-#### Warning: This is a destructive test -- it will alter the state of targetDatabase to match the referenceDatabase.

-## SnapshotCommandTests

-This test validates work of Liquibase 'snapshot' command by comparing expected and generated snapshots after a DB object was created.

 ## Minimum Requirements
  - Java 11.
 Java 8 should actually work for most of the platforms that don't have jdbc drivers that require Java 11, those that do are